ivankovnatsky/nixos-config/docs/beelink.md

 If you encounter issues with authentication methods:

 - For TPM2, verify that your system has a TPM2 module and it's enabled in BIOS/UEFI
-- You can list enrolled authentication methods with: `sudo systemd-cryptenroll /dev/disk/by-uuid/d60d88b5-b111-42bc-a377-dd4cc5630f0f --list-enrolled`
+- You can list enrolled authentication methods with: `sudo systemd-cryptenroll /dev/disk/by-uuid/d60d88b5-b111-42bc-a377-dd4cc5630f0f --list-enrolled`, `sudo cryptsetup luksDump /dev/sda2 | grep -A20 "Tokens"`

 ## Media Server Setup